 In certain elective courses, no letter grades are awarded.
-Students are evaluated in terms of whether their work meets the level of professional competence.
+Students are evaluated in terms of whether their work meets the level of competence in the course.
 (In a graded course, this would be a grade of C or above.)
-Students who perform at a level of professional competence receive a grade of "credit."
+Students who perform at or above the level of competence receive a grade of "credit."
 Students who perform below this level receive "no credit", and the course does not count toward the hours required for graduation.
 CR/NC units are not counted toward the maximum number of units permitted on a P/NP basis.